kenneth1003/entry.js/README.md

 [DEMO](https://github.com/kenneth1003)

 ## Build
-for minify js and css, form '/src' to '/dist'
+for minify js and css, from '/src' to '/dist'
 ```
 ~$ gulp
 ```